 Your Baby's Care Team

-Many types of physicians may be involved in your baby's care while in the NICU:
+Our clinicians work together to provide a complete range of newborn and surgical services.
+Many types of providers may be involved in your baby's care while in the NICU:

 The neonatologists on staff are UW Health physicians and UW School of Medicine and Public Health faculty members.

-- Consultants are physicians that specialize in certain areas of pediatric medicine or surgery.
+Consultants are physicians that specialize in certain areas of pediatric medicine or surgery.
 They are available to see your baby if needed.

-- Your primary care physician may take part in your baby's care.
+Your primary care provider may take part in your baby's care.
 If your baby's primary care physician is not on our staff or is not in the Madison area, the neonatologists will update him or her on your baby's progress.
 When your baby goes home, your primary care physician will receive a copy of the discharge summary, so he or she knows your baby's medical needs.

 Whatever the situation, all of our nurses are ready and able to meet your baby's needs.
 Registered nurses specially trained to care for premature and sick infants are assigned to care for your baby 24 hours a day.